avwx-rest/avwx-engine/docs/getting-started.md

 pip install avwx-engine
 ```

-AVWX only supports Python 3.6 and above.
+AVWX only supports Python 3.7 and above.

 ## Tutorial

 Let's run through a quick example of fetching and parsing a METAR and TAF.
+There are other report types, but they follow the same basic API.

 ```python
 >>> import avwx